 Ways to Increase Self-Care

-Self-care is essential to finding ways to limit the unwanted influence of substance use in your life.
-Self-care means actively using positive coping skills that improve your well being and better manage outside stress.
+Self-care means actively using positive coping skills that improve your well-being and allow you to better manage outside stress.
 Self-care can:

 - Lower the negative impact of past or current stress (damage control).